 Tadas Kazakevicius is Lithuanian born documentary and editorial photographer residing in Vilnius, Lithuania.
-As an author he is mainly focused and interested in it’s humanistic direction – individuals and their stories as the principal subject of his photography.
-He is a devotee of traditional film photography and prefers using medium and large format film cameras for his documentary work.
+As an author he is mainly focused and interested in its humanistic direction – individuals and their stories as the principal subject of his photography.

 His work was exhibited in many locations including Germany, France, China, United States, United Kingdom, Poland, Slovakia, Switzerland, Luxembourg, Spain, South Korea, Taiwan and featured in numerous international online platforms.

-He’s an active author and in the meantime works on several new series dedicated to the themes of industrial worker and faith.
+He’s an active author and in the meantime works on several extensive series dedicated to the themes of industrial worker and faith.

 2023 Sony WPA.
 Shortlist (Professional section, Portfolio).